The Commercial Real Estate Loan Process

 Understanding the commercial loan process helps you prepare effectively and avoid common pitfalls that delay closings.

 Closing involves final document preparation, legal review, title insurance, and funding.
-Commercial closings are more complex than residential transactions and typically involve larger legal teams and more detailed documentation.
-After closing, the borrower enters the servicing phase where regular payments begin.
+Commercial closings are more complex than residential transactions and typically involve larger legal teams, more detailed documentation, and more parties at the table.
+Loan documents for a commercial deal can run 100 pages or more and should be reviewed by your attorney before signing.
+After closing, the borrower enters the servicing phase where regular payments begin and the lender monitors ongoing compliance with loan covenants.

 Frequently Asked Questions